SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 is a collection of [Buffer](https://github.com/SarthakMakhija/cached/blob/main/src/cache/pool.rs) and each `Buffer` is a collection of hashes of the keys.

 Any time a key is accessed, it is added to a buffer within the `Pool`.
 When a buffer is full, it is drained.
 Draining involves sending the entire `Vec<KeyHash>` to a [BufferConsumer](https://github.com/SarthakMakhija/cached/blob/main/src/cache/buffer_event.rs).
 `BufferConsumer` is implemented using a single thread that receives the buffer content from a [channel](https://crates.io/crates/crossbeam-channel).
-The `BufferConsumer` on receiving the buffer content applies it to the `FrequencyCounter`, there by incrementing the frequency access of the keys.
+The `BufferConsumer` on receiving the buffer content applies it to the `FrequencyCounter`, there by incrementing the frequency access of the entire set of keys.
 The channel size is kept small to further reduce contention and the memory footprint of collecting the buffer in memory.
 If the channel is full, the buffer content is dropped.

 [AdmissionPolicy](https://github.com/SarthakMakhija/cached/blob/main/src/cache/policy/admission_policy.rs) plays the role of `BufferConsumer` in **CacheD**.